 The tone at the top defines management's leadership and commitment towards its strategy and for maintaining the brand and quality.

-During 2023, emphasis was placed on enhancing the culture and tone at the top through quality messages, trainings and as an agenda topic for partner meetings.
+We continue to place emphasis on enhancing the culture and tone at the top through quality messages, trainings and as an agenda topic for partner meetings.